For Developers/Glossary/Vector Database

 Choosing a vector database

 For prototyping: Chroma.
-For local/self-hosted: Qdrant or Weaviate.
+For local or self-hosted: Qdrant or Weaviate.
 For managed serverless with no ops overhead: Pinecone.
 For teams already on PostgreSQL: pgvector, which avoids adding another infrastructure component.
+For analytics or in-process use cases: DuckDB.

 Related terms